miqbalrp/agentic-ai/README.md

 ## Inspiration
 This project was inspired by the Agentic Patterns Workshop organized by Supertype.
 The hands-on session introduced practical techniques for building agent-based applications using modern LLMs and retrieval-augmented generation (RAG).
 The workshop and its accompanying course material — available at sectors.app/bulletin/agentic-patterns — provided the foundational ideas that sparked the development of this financial analytics app.

+## Learning Milestone
+1. For the first version of the app, I have implement some of the fundamental concept on Multi-Agent System development:
+   a. **Tool-Use, Function Calling, and API-based RAG**: I implement `function_tool` decorator from Agent SDK framework to make API calls.
+The data of IDX stock that used in this app is the actual data, retrieved from Sectors.app API.
+This prevents the model halucinate with their own data training and provide wrong information.
+   b. **The Handoff and Delegation Pattern**: To orchestrate which Agent that should answer the query of user, I create `triage_agent` that responsible to understand the query of the user and handing off to the right agent.
+   c. **Data Validation with Pydantic**: During the development of this app, I learn that although AI is powerful on doing the task, we should put an extra care for the data output to make sure the orchestration is running smoothly.
+Hence, I try to standardize the output of each Agent using Pydantic so it will be displayed correctly on Streamlit.
+This is really helpful especially when I need to use the output of the agent for another tool, in this case is Plotly for data visualization.

 ---
 *This project is part of my ongoing journey into practical Agentic AI — suggestions and contributions are welcome!*